 Front view of the George Sauls home — Saulsville, Florida 1910s.
 (State Archives of Florida)

 On the outskirts of Deltona, nestled between Courtland and Howland Boulevard lies a quiet street called George Sauls Street.
 Its significance to Volusia history has been largely lost for decades, but rewind more than 150 years and you’d find stagecoaches roaring along a dusty path where an unlikely secret agent spirited a Confederate fugitive into the night.

-The street is named for the first white settlers to set down roots in what is now modern day Deltona, in a place called Saulsville, once celebrated, but later abandoned and almost forgotten.
+The street is named for early settlers who set down roots in what is now modern-day Deltona, in a place called Saulsville, once celebrated, but later abandoned and almost forgotten.